tensorflow/models/official/bert/README.md

 pip install tf-nightly-2.0-preview
 ```

-Warning: More details TPU-specific set-up instructions and tutorial for TF 2.0
+Warning: More details TPU-specific set-up instructions and tutorial should come
-are coming.
-Note that this repo is not officially supported by Google Cloud TPU
+along with official TF 2.x release for TPU.
+Note that this repo is not officially
-team yet.
+supported by Google Cloud TPU team yet.

 ## Process Datasets